nautobot/nautobot/nautobot/docs/user-guide/administration/configuration/node-configuration.md

 ## Adding an Alternate `npm` registry

 By configuring `npm` with an alternate registry, you can have more control over where `npm` looks for packages and how it resolves dependencies.
+There are several reasons why you might want to add an alternate npm registry such as:

+1. **Network Restrictions**: In certain network environments, such as corporate networks or restricted networks, access to the default [npm registry](https://registry.npmjs.org) might be blocked.
+This can prevent you from installing or updating packages.
+By adding an alternate registry, which is accessible from your network, you can bypass these restrictions and ensure seamless package installations.
+2. **Package Management Control**: Hosting your own npm registry gives you greater control over the packages used in your project.
+You can curate a set of packages that are tailored to your organization's needs, ensuring consistency and stability across your projects.
+Additionally, by hosting your own registry, you can enforce stricter version controls and ensure that only approved packages are used.

 To add an alternate `npm` registry to your Nautobot installation, follow these steps: